twytock/cell_reprogramming_by_transfer_learning/code/README.md

 The script uses the output of `analyze_transitions_final.py` to create the figures.
 It has a single command line argument, the dataset:

-`python -m scoop -n 8 make_network_figure.py RNASeq`
+`python make_network_figure.py RNASeq`

-The computation of the exact $p$-values is expensive, so it is recommended to parallelize that computation.
+The computation of the exact $p$-values is expensive for the GeneExp dataset, so the shell script parallelizes that computation.

 The graphml files are output to the `output/Graphs` directory